walles/batterylogger/README.md

 * Think about how to show overlapping info events.
 With the new sample-based approach we simply don't generate any overlapping events.

+* Draw a median line across each series.